Lorenzo Antonio: Charity work

-Antonio and his sisters established a non-profit foundation in 2001 known as "The Sparx and Lorenzo Antonio Foundation."
-Its primary purpose is to provide scholarships to students and to encourage higher education.
-Every year since its inception, Antonio and Sparx have held at least one concert where funds are raised for "The Sparx and Lorenzo Scholarship" which is awarded yearly.
-Since 2001, Antonio and Sparx have awarded approximately $1,000,000 in scholarships to students.
+In 2001, Antonio and his four sisters, all members of the band Sparx, founded "The Sparx and Lorenzo Antonio Foundation" – a non-profit foundation, which focuses on providing scholarships and promoting higher education.
+Each year, Antonio and Sparx perform at least one concert to raise money for The Sparx and Lorenzo Scholarship, which is awarded annually.
+Since 2001, the foundation has given out approximately $1,000,000 in scholarships to students.

 Cultural impact

 Mexico

-Due to the fact that Lorenzo Antonio Y Su Grupo won 1st place, they were at the forefront of the explosion of young talent in Mexico at the time.
-Antonio's song, "Vamos A Jugar," is considered a classic children's song in Mexico and Latin America, and has been covered by many artists, such as Tatiana and Thalía, as well as being used in TV commercials.
+Due to the fact that Lorenzo Antonio Y Su Grupo won first place, they were at the forefront of the explosion of young talent in Mexico at the time.
+Antonio's song, "Vamos A Jugar," is considered a classic children's song in Mexico and Latin America and has been covered by many artists, such as Tatiana and Thalía, as well as being used in TV commercials.

-The song, "Doce Rosas", originally interpreted by Antonio, was one of the top ballads of the 1980s and is considered one of the classics of that era.
+The song, "Doce Rosas", originally interpreted by Antonio, was one of the top ballads of the 1980s.

-With the albums that Antonio did as tributes to singer/songwriter Juan Gabriel ("Mi Tributo A Juan Gabriel," and "Tributo 2"), Lorenzo was voted the best male singer to have interpreted Juan Gabriel songs by the magazine, "Notitas Musicales."

 United States

-The financial help that Antonio and his sisters, Sparx, have provided via their foundation to New Mexico students, has had a substantial impact on the lives of many young adults.
-Many of the recipients of the Sparx & Lorenzo Antonio Scholarship have stated that they would never have been able to afford a higher education had it not been for the scholarship.
+The financial help that Antonio and his sisters have provided via their foundation to New Mexico students has had a substantial impact on the lives of many young adults.
+Many of the recipients of the Sparx & Lorenzo Antonio Scholarship have stated that they would never have been able to afford a higher education without the scholarship.

 Personal life

 Family

-Antonio's career has always been tightly intertwined with his family.
-He and his sisters, Sparx, regularly perform together and collaborate on recordings and in musical business ventures.
+Antonio and his sisters, Sparx, regularly perform together and collaborate on recordings and in musical business ventures.

 Antonio's father, Amador Sánchez, known artistically as Tiny Morrie, was a singer and continues to be a songwriter and producer.
-Antonio also has two paternal uncles, Baby Gaby and Al Hurricane, who are musicians.
-Antonio's paternal grandparents also had a great love for music, and both of them played instruments and sang.
-Many of Antonio's paternal great uncles were also musicians.
+Antonio also has two paternal uncles, Baby Gaby and Al Hurricane, both of whom are musicians.
+Antonio's paternal grandparents both played instruments and sang.
+Many of Antonio's paternal great-uncles were also musicians.

-Antonio's mother, Maria De Lourdes Gloria Pohl, known artistically as Gloria Pohl, had success as a singer in the south-west United States.
+Antonio's mother, Maria De Lourdes Gloria Pohl, known artistically as Gloria Pohl, had success as a singer in the southwest United States.
 Antonio's maternal grandfather and several of his 12 maternal uncles were or are musicians.

-Health

-In 2005 Antonio started suffering from sciatica pain caused by a bulging disc in his lower back.
-After taking advice and treatment, this was largely remedied by 2008.

-Antonio's physique changed considerably due to lifestyle changes, and he capitalized on this by releasing a 2009 calendar showcasing his new physique.